creditkarma/thrift-server/packages/dynamic-config/README.md

 })
 ```

-When a resolver with the name `'consul'` is registered this object will passed to the init method.
+When a resolver with the name `'consul'` is registered this object will be passed to the init method.
 Therefore, the `remoteOptions` parameter is of the form:

 ```typescript
 interface IRemoteOptions {